-According to the Better Business Bureau (BBB), BCA Financial Services was incorporated and started locally in 1956, re-emerging as BCA Financial Services, Inc. in 1994.
+According to the Better Business Bureau (BBB), BCA Financial Services is a legitimate collection agency, incorporated and started locally in 1956, re-emerging as BCA Financial Services, Inc. in 1994.
 The BBB established BCA’s profile page in 2001.
 BCA is listed as a collection agency; unlicensed financial consultant; insurance claims processor; healthcare staffing provider; and medical billing, general billing, and financial services provider.
 Buzzfile estimates BCA’s annual revenue at $10 million and the size of its headquarters staff at 135 people.

 According to its website, BCA began as a collection agency whose revenue “was derived from traditional delinquent account collection services provided to a small but distinguished number of retail and health care clients.”
 Subsequently, “as the health care industry began undergoing tremendous change, BCA understood the need for providing more than just traditional delinquent account collection services…and began developing a complete outsourcing program for the healthcare industry.”

 BCA’s goal “is to employ innovative technology and highly skilled personnel to maximize the return on clients’ accounts receivable investment, consistent with their philosophy and desired public relations image and to develop mutually beneficial partnerships with other organizations.”